dialogue

 They ensure quality by providing solicited and unsolicited advice and by contributing to the editorial pages of the Wisdomweb and the Animal-wisdomprogramme as well as the themes on Global Citizenship on the Golden Ratio platform.

-The Members of the QfWf Editorial Board
+The Members of the QfWf-Council

 Soul Circle

-The Think & Do Soul Circle wants to be the intercultural community that the QfWf is propagating as its mission.
-They form as the hands, hearts, heads and voices of the Quest for Wisdom the ambassadors of the QfWf.
-They also propagate the QfWf to the outside world in their own networks and internally they are connecting people who boost QfWf initiatives and help shape them to allow the Quest to flow further.
+The Soul Circle is initiated to be as group the intercultural community that the QfWf is propagating as its mission.
+As the ambassadors of the QfWf they also propagate the QfWf to the outside world in their own networks.
+And internally they form the hands, hearts, heads and voices of the Quest for Wisdom, connecting people and Quest initiatives to let the Quest for Wisdom grow into the future.

 The members of the Soul Circle are